Precise Learning Curves and Higher-Order Scaling Limits for Dot Product Kernel Regression: Conclusion

 \section{Conclusion}

 In this work, we establish precise asymptotic formulas for the sample-wise learning curves in the kernel ridge regression setting for a family of dot-product kernels in the polynomial scaling regimes $m\propto d^r$ for all $r\in\sN^*$.
 We demonstrate that these formulas can capture empirical learning curves surprisingly well even in the regime where strong finite-size corrections would be expected.
 We rigorously prove that the learning curves can be non-monotonic near $m\propto d^{r}/r!$ for each $r\in\sN^*$.
 There are a couple limitations of our approach which could be improved in future work.
 The first one is the strong assumption on the distribution of the input data, namely, the uniform distribution on the spherical type of data.
-In addition, the learning curves are obtained only in the kernel regression setting and extending the results to the feature learning setting would be a meaningful future direction.
+In addition, the learning curves are obtained only in the kernel regression setting and extending the results to the random feature setting (see, e.g., \cite{lu2022equivalence}) and the feature learning setting \cite{yang2020feature} would be meaningful future directions.